WickedStereo/Blip/README.md

 ## ✨ Features

 ### 🔐 Privacy-First Design
-- **Anonymous Authentication**: Automatic Firebase anonymous auth - no sign-up required
+- **Anonymous Browsing**: Browse rooms without signing in; account required to send (see roadmap)
-- **Geohash Location Privacy**: GPS coordinates never leave your device - only geohash approximations are used
+- **Geohash Location Privacy**: GPS coordinates never leave your device — only geohash approximations are used
-- **No Personal Data**: No email, phone, or personal information required
+- **Minimal Data**: No raw GPS or unnecessary personal data

 ### 💬 Modern Chat Experience
 - **Real-time Messaging**: Instant message delivery with Firebase Firestore